 A Payroll Career in the Philippines Gave Ann Jean Valuable Experience

-Ann Jean’s journey began in the Philippines, where she graduated cum laude from Polytechnic University of the Philippines in 1984.
+Ann Jean’s journey began in the Philippines, where she graduated from Polytechnic University of the Philippines in 1984.
 She then pursued a career in the accounting field and eventually worked her way up to become an accounting supervisor.

 In 2008, with the help of her sister who lives in Toronto, Ann Jean’s journey brought her to Canada.
 When she arrived, however, she had trouble finding a job in the field she excelled at in the Philippines.
 As she says, “I want to look for a job in the accounting field.
 I tried to apply before but they are asking for Canadian Payroll Certification.”

 With her desired career plans on hold, she picked up a career as a cashier at a Canadian Tire in Calgary followed by 10 years as a hotel housekeeper in Edmonton.
 But Ann Jean never gave up on her plans for a future working in the accounting field.
 She knew that she would need Canadian certification, specifically as a Payroll Compliance Practitioner (PCP), to get back into the accounting field.
 PCP certification is especially important because, according to the Canadian Payroll Association (CPA), payroll coordinators and administrators who are certified earn an average of $10,000 to $15,000 per year more after 3 years of experience than those who aren’t certified.